 Chicken, Mushrooms and Pasta in Wine Sauce

-One-skillet meals are the best because you just keep adding ingredients to a single pan, stir, cook, stir again and before you know it, dinner is ready.
+One-skillet meals are the best because you just add ingredients to a single pan, stir, cook, stir again and before you know it, dinner is ready.

-In this pasta dish, there is chicken and 3 types of mushrooms (crimini, white and portobello).
+In this pasta dish, there’s chicken and 3 types of mushrooms (cremini or crimini, white and portobello).

-Topped off with shaved Romano or Parmesan cheese, this pasta dish is a hearty meal full of flavor and texture.
+Topped off with shaved Romano or Parmesan cheese, this pasta dish is a delicious meal for any day of the week.

 In this recipe I used whole wheat penne which adds to the richness of the dish but regular penne tastes wonderful too.